-The best noise-canceling earbuds for 2024
+The best noise-canceling earbuds for 2026 - Engadget

 Design

-Most true wireless earbuds these days have a “traditional” design that’s a round bud that fits in your ear.
+Most true wireless earbuds these days have a "traditional" design that's a round bud that fits in your ear canals.
 However, there are some variations on the formula in terms of shape, size and additional fitting elements.
-Some companies include fins or fit wings to help hold their earbuds in place while others opt for an over-the-ear hook on more sporty models.
-You’ll want to pay attention to these things to make sure they align with how you plan to use them.
+Some companies include fins or fit wings to help hold their in-ear earbuds in place while others opt for an over-the-ear hook on more sporty models.
+You'll want to pay attention to these things to make sure they align with how you plan to use them.
 Also consider overall size and weight since those two factors can impact the fit.
-A less-than-ideal seal due to a weird fit will affect the performance of active noise cancellation.
+A less-than-ideal seal due to a weird fit will affect the performance of active noise-canceling earbuds.

 Type of noise cancellation